DannyX424/DannyX424/README.md

 - ✍️ Currently writing a fiction story.
 - 😋 I'm definitely big on food

-Feel free to message me!
+Feel free to message me on LinkedIn!
 I'm always willing to work together with people